sateffen/nodgine/README.md

 * type `string` type of the service
 * controller `function` controller of the service

-This function registers a new service with given type and controller
+This function registers a new service with given type and controller and returns the generated service id.
 ### $SERVICE.unregisterService(id)
 * id `number` id of the service, that should be deleted This function unregisters the service connected to given id